 Swimming events were fairly good being a mix of button-mashing and button-alternating.
 It’s all about tempo and while some events have a prompt, most you have to rely on your own timing to complete the event in the best possible time.
 Sometimes it seems like you’re doing great in a race and the other swimmers just pull away from you in the last quarter which can be really frustrating.
 Diving and gymnastics prove to be simple quick time events involving you picking a routine to carry out with button presses with the momentum handled automatically.
 They’re alright but, rather boring compared to some of the other events.

 The shooting events were very well implemented with Skeet, Pistol, and Archery.
-The Skeet Shooting starts off kind of bland and becomes too easy, however.
-The rapid-fire pistol event is a test of frustration at times but, is very satisfying when you manage to get a bunch of bullseyes in just seconds.
+The Skeet Shooting starts off kind of bland and becomes to easy however.
+The rapid fire pistol event is a test in frustration at times but, is very satisfying when you manage to get a bunch of bullseyes in just seconds.
 Archery is greatly done with the wind being your big opponent, the control felt really good here as it really gave you a good sense of just how far over you had to compensate for the wind.

 Multiplayer consists of local and online with the player being asked for a country to represent in a worldwide leaderboard.
 PlayStation Move support is limited to 13 events and players will most likely prefer the standard controller rather than Move but, it’s nice to have the option.
 The character models are fairly good and the areas are vibrant and colourful and the crowd in energetic and provides good feedback.